DEVOTIONALS

 saying to me today.
 Teach me to understand that Your rebuke and

-discipline is an expression of love.
-Help me to feed off of Your
+Your discipline are expressions of love.
+Help me to feed off Your

-love as encouragement to make the adjustments I need to make in
+love as encouragement for me to make the adjustments I need to

-my life.
-Thank You for loving me with a greater love than I could
+make in my life.
+Thank You for loving me with a greater love than

 Unknown's avatar